Ralph Wiggum

-Ralph Wiggum is a recurring character on the animated series, The Simpsons.
+Ralph Wiggum is a recurring character in the animated series The Simpsons.
 He is voiced by Nancy Cartwright.
-Ralph, the supposed son of Police Chief Wiggum, is a classmate of Lisa Simpson and is characterized by his frequent non-sequiturs and humorous behavior.
-His lines range from nonsensical and bizarre interpretations of a current event to profound statements that go over people's heads.
-His behavior varies between blissfully unaware, dim-witted, awkwardly spontaneous, and even occasionally straightforward.
+Ralph is characterized largely by his frequent non-sequiturs which range from nonsensical and bizarre to profound.
+His dim-witted behavior lends him an air of blissful ignorance.

 The creator of the show, Matt Groening, has cited Ralph as his favorite character.
 He generally remains one of the more popular and often quoted secondary characters in the show.
 In 2006, IGN ranked Ralph No. 3 on their list of the "Top 25 Simpsons Peripheral Characters," behind Sideshow Bob and Troy McClure.